 - Wet Chemical Extinguisher (Yellow label)

 Conducting a fire risk assessment will give you details on the exact type and number of fire extinguishers you must have, as well as where they should be placed to best manage the fire-related safety hazards in the workplace.
+It should take into account the likely types of fires, as you will need a wet chemical extinguisher for fat and oil fires.
+You should also consider your workspace; you may need a wheeled extinguisher to move to many locations or a long-lasting P50 extinguisher.
 For more on the fire extinguisher colours, types and uses, check out our comprehensive fire extinguisher guide.

 Another essential piece of fire safety equipment is the fire blanket.
 No kitchen, be it at home or in the office, should go without one.
 Fire blankets come in various sizes and can be protected by different types of casing but in essence, they are the best tool for extinguishing small kitchen fires and fires on personal clothing.

 Every workplace should have a minimum of two distinct escape routes that are clearly marked with fire exit signs.
 These fire exit signs must be clearly visible and placed over every door and window, as well as along the escape route to direct people to the exit in the event of a fire emergency.
 As the sign must be legible in the dark or if the room is filled with smoke, they are often equipped with LED lights.

 Another fire safety equipment solution that helps the evacuation process is the emergency lights.
 They are designed to remain on for several hours (minimum 3 hours), even if the main power supply is down.
 As the emergency lights are very important to a safe evacuation, you need to perform a monthly inspection using an emergency light test sheet.